-For the fiscal year ending December 31, 2022 the CEO of Kootenay Savings Credit Union received a compensation package that includes the following:
+For the fiscal year ending December 31, 2023 the CEO of Kootenay Savings Credit Union received a compensation package that includes the following:

-Base Annual salary \$ 247 Bonus (Short term incentive) \$7 (see below)
+Base Annual salary \$ 294

+Bonus (Short term incentive) \$ 44 (see below)

 Compensation for the CEO is intended to be aligned with the organization's overall short and long-term objectives and results, competitive within the credit union system and affordable within the economic environment.
-Brent Tremblay retired from the position of CEO effective May 31, 2022.
-Mark McLoughlin has been hired as the new CEO effective August 15, 2022.
+The current CEO has been the active CEO since August 15, 2022.